The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 The installation won’t take you long because of the plug-and-play feature.
 There are no additional wires, and the connector fits most automobile sockets.
 However, if you do encounter problems, the manufacturer offers lifetime technical support on top of the 3-year warranty

-- Might not be compatible with some car models
+- Cons: Might not come with some car models.

 These LED headlights emit enough light for you to choose either a low beam or a high beam, or as they advertise, to achieve a better beam.
 With 40 watts, 6,000 lumens, and 6,000 Kelvin of bright white light, as well as more than 30,000 hours of use, this brand is a good choice.